When you retire, your income and where it comes from will probably change. This means that the tax you pay and how you pay it might change too.

 For Government information on planning your retirement income go to the GOV.UK website.

-If you are aged 50 or over, there is Government information on planning for retirement on the GOV.UK website.
+There is Government information on planning for retirement on the Your Pension website.